Guns of the Timberland: Development

 Louis L'Amour's novel Guns of the Timberlands was published in 1955 and sold more than one million copies.
 Alan Ladd's film production company Jaguar optioned the novel that same year.
 The working title for the film was "Shasta."

-In 1957, it was announced the film would be produced from a script by David Victor and Herbert Little, with Albert J Cohen as producer.
+In 1957, it was announced the film would be produced from a script by David Victor and Herbert Little, with Albert J. Cohen as producer.
 Ladd had worked with Aaron Spelling on two TV pilots, and Spelling's work so impressed Ladd that he made Spelling a producer on the picture.
 Robert Webb was signed to direct.

 Ladd offered a lead role to Van Heflin, hoping to reunite with his costar from Shane.
 He also wanted to cast Raymond Burr.
 Jeanne Crain and Gilbert Roland were signed to support Ladd, along with the Ladds' daughter Alana.

 Frankie Avalon, following his recent hit single Venus, signed to make his dramatic debut in the film.
 Avalon later said, "I'm sure the reason why Warner Bros. said, 'Let's get this kid' is that he has lots of fans out there and he's getting 12,000 to 15,000 fans letters a week.
 'Let's put him in a picture with a guy like Alan Ladd'."
-Avalon's performance led to his casting in The Alamo.

 Shooting

 Filming started in April 1959 on location in and around Blairsden, California, Graeagle, California and other locations throughout Plumas County.
-The scenes involving the steam engine and railroad cars were shot on the Western Pacific Railroad right-of-way.
-The scene in which the steam engine goes over the tall "bridge" pictured the Clio Trestle.
+The scenes involving the steam engine and railroad cars were shot on the Western Pacific Railroad right-of-way between Portola, California and Blairsden, California.
+In the opening scene, the "tall bridge" that the steam engine crosses is the Clio Trestle.